top of page

 There is time and place for everything.

-Another point is, I might be gay and loosely practising muslim but my goal in life is to always be kind person, to me and to others.
+Another point is, I might be gay and non practising muslim but my goal in life is to always to be kind person, to me and to others.

 Religion with billions of believers are still hugely relevant in these modern era and will always be.